davegallant/vpngate/README.md

 ### Connect to a server

-Because openvpn creates a network interface, run the connect command with `sudo` or a user with escalated privileges.

 On macOS, `openvpn` may not be within your PATH.
 To fix this, run:

 ```sh
 $ export PATH=$(brew --prefix openvpn)/sbin:$PATH
 ```

-The above command can also be added to a bash/zsh profile.
+The above command can also be added to a bash/zsh profile for future use.

+Because openvpn creates a network interface, run the connect command with `sudo` or a user with escalated privileges.

 ```sh
 $ sudo vpngate connect